 - Clayton County Strategic Economic Development Plan

-- The project is sponsored by the Development Authority of Clayton County in the amount of $75,000.
+- Project was sponsored by the Development Authority of Clayton County in the amount of $75,000.

 - Iryna Hayduk, Assistant Professor of Economics and Director of CREST

-- Dr. Reza Kheirandish, Chair of the Department of Accounting, Economics, and Finance and Professor of Economics
+- Reza Kheirandish, Chair of the Department of Accounting, Economics, and Finance and Professor of Economics

 - Vinod Vincent, Assistant Professor of Management